-The star Deneb in the constellation Cygnus is one of the most distant stars you’ll ever see with your eye alone.
+The star Deneb in the constellation Cygnus the Swan is one of the most distant stars you’ll ever see with your eye alone.
 That’s because it’s one of our Milky Way galaxy’s most luminous stars.
-Strange to say, even in this era of the Gaia satellite – which in April 2018 announced its second data release and the measurement of distances for some 1.7 billion stars in our Milky Way galaxy – the exact distance to Deneb is uncertain.
-More about why below.

-For now, just know that, when you gaze at this bright star Deneb, you’re gazing across thousands of light-years of space.
+Deneb is somewhere around 2,600 light-years away, although astronomers still aren’t certain of the star’s exact distance.
+For now, just know that when you gaze at this bright star, you’re gazing across thousands of light-years of space.
 That’s in contrast to most visible stars in our sky, located tens to hundreds of light-years away.

 Why don’t astronomers know the distance to Deneb exactly?
 Why are there varying estimates for this very luminous star’s distance?

 For some decades, the most important distance measurement for Deneb is that from ESA’s Earth-orbiting Hipparcos satellite, which operated from 1989 to 1993.
 Hipparcos was the predecessor to Gaia.
 Both Hipparcos and Gaia gather astrometric data on the stars, measuring stars’ positions, motions and brightnesses so that astronomers back on Earth can later calculate a distance.